Comprehensive Eye Exams in Humble, TX

 Our comprehensive eye exam will check the sharpness of your vision and determine your accurate prescription for eyeglasses and contact lenses… and much more!
-Dr. Mark Richardson, our professional and experienced eye doctor, will use the latest diagnostic tools and advanced optometric equipment to inspect your retina and the inner tissues at the back of your eyes.
+Dr. Warren Akhtar, our professional and experienced eye doctor, will use the latest diagnostic tools and advanced optometric equipment to inspect your retina and the inner tissues at the back of your eyes.
 We will look for signs of common eye diseases, such as glaucoma, macular degeneration, retinal detachment and cataracts.

 At Texas State Optical Aldine Westfield, your complete eye assessment will check the total health of your visual system in the same way as a physical checks your overall health.
 Your experience matters to us, and we strive to make your eye examination pleasant.
 New and returning patients will appreciate the welcoming, comfortable and efficient atmosphere in our Humble, TX, clinic.
 Is it time for you to reserve a comprehensive eye exam?
-Call today to book your appointment with Dr. Richardson.
+Call today to book your appointment with Dr. Akhtar.

 More info about our TSO comprehensive eye exams, in Humble, TX: